ucr-optml/FedMSA/README.md

 The code was originally developed for the paper "Federated Multi-Sequence Stochastic Approximation withLocal Hypergradient Estimation" ([arXiv link](https://arxiv.org/submit/4930672)).

-The federated code is adopted from FedNest  and [shaoxiongji's](https://github.com/shaoxiongji/federated-learning) implenmentation under MIT license. %The code is organized as follows:
+The federated code is adopted from [FedNest](https://github.com/ucr-optml/FedNest) and [shaoxiongji's](https://github.com/shaoxiongji/federated-learning).

 - The bilevel implenmentation follows the algorithm of